Skip to main content

 Burundi

 Why are we in Burundi?
-With high levels of poverty, malnutrition, and maternal mortality, Burundi is one of the poorest countries in the world.
+With high levels of poverty, malnutrition, and climate-driven disasters, Burundi is one of the poorest countries in the world.
 Concern Worldwide has been operational in Burundi since 1997 and currently implements programmes focusing on health, nutrition, livelihoods, and social protection.

-Almost 84% of Burundians are living in poverty
+Nearly three out of four Burundians are living in poverty

 Latest achievements